 Benefits of the tax credit

 - This is a tax credit, rather than a tax deduction.
-A deduction simply reduces the amount of income that you must pay tax on.
+A tax deduction simply reduces the amount of income that you must pay tax on.
 A $1,000 deduction, for example, might reduce your tax bill by only $150 or $200 depending on your tax bracket.
-A tax credit, however, directly reduces your taxes, "dollar for dollar."
+A tax credit, however, directly reduces your taxes, dollar for dollar.
 A $1,000 tax credit cuts your tax bill by $1,000.

 - A lot of tax breaks have income limits and are not available at all to people with incomes above those limits.
 In most years you can claim the credit regardless of your income.
 The Child and Dependent Care Credit does get smaller at higher incomes, but it doesn't disappear - except for 2021.
 In 2021, the credit is unavailable for any taxpayer with adjusted gross income over $438,000.

 Care you can claim

 To qualify for the child and dependent care credit, you must have paid someone, such as a daycare provider, to care for one or more of the following people:

 - A child age 12 or younger at the end of the year whom you claim as a dependent on your tax return